yukiko0219/teamExercise/proposal.md

  Arraylist to store the past tasks

 *methods*
-set_up(): setup the UI for the program/restore the data from last session from the separate data.txt file
+1. set_up(): setup the UI for the program/restore the data from last session from the separate data.txt file
 Testing: Prepare data.txt with different set of data inside, and test if the set_up generates the UI accordingly.

-get_info(): Get the informations on the input data(Meeting assignments/completions e.t.c) from the stdin and store/update the info on a separate data.txt file
+2. get_info(): Get the informations on the input data(Meeting assignments/completions e.t.c) from the stdin and store/update the info on a separate data.txt file
 Testing: Prepare various set of input data and test if the data.txt files are generated accordingly

-update(): update the nodes on of priority queue based on new data from data.txt
+3. update(): update the nodes on of priority queue based on new data from data.txt
 Testing: Prepare different set of data.txt and test if update() update the PQ accordingly.
 Use dequeue() to check if the memebers are stored in the appropriate order.

-assign_meeting(date date) :assign meetings on a specific date
+4. assign_meeting(date date) :assign meetings on a specific date
 Testing: prepare different set of dates and test if assing_meeting()

-assign_tasks(string member_name, string taskname) :assign a specific task to a member
+5. assign_tasks(string member_name, string taskname) :assign a specific task to a member

-pick_leader(): returns the Member object with the best performance
+6. pick_leader(): returns the Member object with the best performance

 **_inner class Member_**
 This inner class stores the information of each member
 *fields*
-String firstname, lastname
+1. String firstname, lastname

 *method*
-private calculate_weight(): Calculate the weighted average of each member's performance(20% on attendance, 30% compleetion rate of the tasks...)
+1. private calculate_weight(): Calculate the weighted average of each member's performance(20% on attendance, 30% compleetion rate of the tasks...)

 **_inner class Meeting_**
 This inner class stores the information on a meetings
 *fields*
-string meetingname
+1. string meetingname
-data date
+2. data date
-Members[] (keeps track of who attended the meetings/empty by defalt upon the meeting assignment
+3. Members[] (keeps track of who attended the meetings/empty by defalt upon the meeting assignment

 **_inner class Task_**
 This inner class stores the information on a task
-Member assgined (member object of the member assigned)
+1. Member assgined (member object of the member who was assigned this task)
-String task name
+2. String task name
-boolean complete (true if completed, false by defaul on the task assignment)
+3. boolean complete (true if completed, false by defaul on the task assignment)

 Name each interface or class and briefly describe its function or purpose.